 Dai remained tight-lipped about the saga.
 "He's under a huge pressure and please give him space", one of Dai's colleagues said."

-being an architect, a "building" an astute homesteader could put together for $75 cost him a thousand
+but, being an architect, a "building" an astute homesteader could put together for $75 cost him a thousand -

 I was thinking about that, too.
 If you look closely at the pictures he used what looks like high quality wood and many layers of it, not to mention he has a full wood floor in there.
 He probably has 100-150 sq ft of pond liner or something similar underneath the grass/soil bags, which surely wasn't cheap.
 And he probably spent at least $100 on the solary panel / lantern set up.

 So I'll agree that he wasn't exactly frugal and doesn't appear to have taken advantage of used materials (who knows if used materials are easily accessible in Beijing the way they are in the U.S.), but he definitely built a quality pod.